redhat-eets/sno-tests/README.md

 192.168.49.141	alertmanager-main-openshift-monitoring.apps.node12.wpc.test
 ```

-Essentially these entries are the same as the extra /etc/hosts entries when we run the "ginkgo" test directly from git source tree.
+Essentially these entries are the same as the extra `/etc/hosts` entries necessary when we run the "ginkgo" tests directly from git source tree.

-This is an sample yaml file to run the test container image inside openshift,
+This is a sample YAML file to run the test container image inside openshift,
 ```
 # the configmap test-config is created with
 # oc create configmap test-config --from-file=<dir>